Follow these links for further reading and learn more about the life and times of our founder.

 They played basketball.
 They hiked, swam, and went camping.
 They learned to read the world around them — for instance, by studying a foreign language and telling time by the stars.
 They shared a sense of curiosity and a belief that they could do anything.
 But most importantly, just like Girl Scouts across the country and around the globe today, they offered a helping hand to those in need and worked together to improve their corner of the world.

-We hope you will take time to learn more about Juliette and plan to do something special in her honor — like earning the Spread Kindness patch and lending a helping hand to someone.
+We hope you will take time to learn more about Juliette and plan to do something special in her honor — like earning a kindness patch or lending a helping hand to someone.
 Check out the links and resources below for ways you can celebrate, on Founder’s Day and every day!